aip956/Reach_Jan25/README_old.md

 ## Design

-I created this in Java, aspiring to use Object Oriented Programming.
+I created this in Java, aspiring to use Object Oriented Programming and SOLID Principles.
 Creating the class structure is challenging for me, and I thought about the nouns I was modelling.

 #### Unified Modeling Language Diagram